+Council Policy Manual WEST WIMMERA SHIRE COUNCIL
-11. Appendix B - Standard and Poor's Credit Rating Levels

-The difference between short term and long term depends on the investment market.
+11. Appendix B - Standard and Poor's Credit Rating Levels The difference between short term and long term depends on the investment market.
 For the investment market it is reasonable to consider short term to mean anything less than 365 days.

-Short Term

-- A-1 Strong capacity to meet financial commitments. - A-2 Satisfactory capacity to meet financial commitments, but somewhat susceptible to adverse economic conditions and changes in circumstances. - A-3 Adequate capacity to meet financial commitments. - B Vulnerable and significant speculative characteristics. - C Currently vulnerable to non-payment. - R Under regulatory supervision owing to its financial condition. - SD and D Failed to pay one or more of its financial obligations. - NR Not rated.

-Long Term

-- AAA Extremely strong capacity to meet financial commitments. - AA Very strong capacity to meet financial commitments. - A Strong capacity to meet financial commitments, but somewhat susceptible to adverse economic conditions and changes in circumstances. - BBB Adequate capacity to meet financial commitments, but more subject to adverse economic conditions. - BB, B, CCC, CC and C Obligations rated 'BB', 'B', 'CCC', 'CC', and 'C' are regarded as having significant speculative characteristics.
+Short Term A-1 - Strong capacity to meet financial commitments.
+A-2 - Satisfactory capacity to meet financial commitments, but somewhat susce adverse economic conditions and changes in circumstances.
+A-3 - Adequate capacity to meet financial commitments.
+B - Vulnerable and significant speculative characteristics.
+C - Currently vulnerable to non-payment.
+R - Under regulatory supervision owing to its financial condition.
+SD and D - Failed to pay one or more of its financial obligations.
+NR - Not rated.
+Long Term adverse economic conditions and changes in circumstances.
+BBB - Adequate capacity to meet financial commitments, but more sub economic conditions.
+BB, B, CCC, CC and C - Obligations rated 'BB', 'B', 'CCC', 'CC', and 'C as having significant speculative characteristics.
+'BB' indicates the least speculation and 'C' the highest.
+While such obligations will likely have a protective characteristics, these may be outweighed by large uncertaint exposure to adverse conditions.
+AA - Very strong capacity to meet financial commitments.
+A - Strong capacity to meet financial commitments, but somewhat susceptible to adverse economic conditions and changes in circumstances.
+BBB - Adequate capacity to meet financial commitments, but more subject to adverse economic conditions.
+BB, B, CCC, CC and C - Obligations rated 'BB', 'B', 'CCC', 'CC', and 'C' are regarded as having significant speculative characteristics.
 'BB' indicates the least degree of speculation and 'C' the highest.
-While such obligations will likely have some quality and protective characteristics, these may be outweighed by large uncertainties or major exposure to adverse conditions. - D Default or in breach of imputed promise.

-The ratings from 'AA' to 'CCC' may be modified by the addition of a plus (+) or minus (-) sign to show relative standing within the major rating categories.

-Up to date and detailed information regarding Standard & Poor's credit ratings and definitions is available via the following website: http://www.standardandpoors.com.
+While such obligations will likely have some quality and protective characteristics, these may be outweighed by large uncertainties or major The ratings from 'AA' to 'CCC' may be modified by the addition of a plus (+) sign to show relative standing within the major rating categories.
+Up to date and detailed information regarding Standard & Poor's credit ratings and definitions is available via the following website: http//www.standardandpoors.com.

-Policy Adopted: Ordinary Meeting 21/02/13 RecFind 13/000759 Policy Reviewed: Ordinary Meeting 18/06/15 Minute Book Page 30667 RecFind 15/002501 Ordinary Meeting 21/02/18 Minute Book Page 37597 RecFind 18/000628
+Policy Adopted: Ordinary Meeting 21/02/13 RecFind 13/000759 Policy Reviewed: Ordinary Meeting 18/06/15 Minute Book Page 30667 RecFind 15/002501 Ordinary Meeting 21/02/18 Minute Book Page 37597 RecFind 18/000628 Council Meeting 18/06/20 Minute Book Page RecFind E20/000150